-- experience a variety of styles of worship; - celebrate together e.g. festivals, school values, individual achievements; - build a sense of community/foster corporate identity; - develop a reflective approach to living which sometimes encourages understanding of and invitation to prayer; - look beyond the physical, material and measurable; - worship God or reflect on human values; - consider spiritual and moral issues and to explore their own beliefs; - participate and respond, through active involvement in the planning, leading, presentation and evaluation of worship; - feel safe and affirmed in doing any of the above.
+- Explore the school vision of 'Explore, Dream, Discover be the best that you can be' and how that underpins shared values and virtues.
+In doing so, it will reflect on moral values such as compassion, gratitude, justice, humility, forgiveness and reconciliation; and develop virtues such as resilience, determination and creativity that develop character and contribute to academic progress. - experience a variety of styles of worship; - celebrate together e.g. festivals, school values, individual achievements; - build a sense of community/foster corporate identity; - develop a reflective approach to living which sometimes encourages understanding of and invitation to prayer; - look beyond the physical, material and measurable; - worship God or reflect on human values; - consider spiritual and moral issues and offer the opportunity, without compulsion, to all pupils and adults to grow spiritually through experiences of prayer, reflection, stillness and worship; - participate and respond, through active involvement in the planning, leading, presentation and evaluation of worship; - feel safe and affirmed in doing any of the above.